 Export to Citizen portal now includes all levels of derived measures.

 Creating Sub Tasks for objects on My Page now show the Task Name.

+Trends – Data Entry now allows the Browsers built in spell checked on right click in the input box.

+Linked Frames – Frames that are dependent on another will no longer allow Creation of an object while the context is being loaded.
+Issue if using a slow internet connection. destination

 Enhancements